yduartep/angular-multiversion-onedomain/README.md

 In the `angular6_demo` app, there is a Route `guard` that redirect to `angularjs` app those requests not implemented yet, avoiding the router manage the uri internally.

 In the `angularjs_demo` app, when you click in a menu belong to a module already migrated to angular 6, the page will be redirected to the angular 6 page.

+Both apps use the `html5Mode` to make easier the request redirections.
+Every module migrated from `angularjs` to `angular6` or other framework, should be disabled from the original project to avoid errors during request redirections.
+For that reason, in the definition of the `angularjs` module, `myApp.cats` is not present anymore.

+Every common component like `Header` or `Footer` should be implemented using `Web Components` to be able to share the same components between all the apps that compose the project.

 ![Demo](https://github.com/yduartep/angular-multiversion-onedomain/blob/master/demo-multi-version.gif)